 If you require this information in other languages, phone the Translating and Interpreter Service (TIS) on 131 450 and ask to be connected to Council on 07 3403 8888.

 Successful applicants must abide by Council’s terms and condition which are contained in the Funding Agreement.

 Applicants must also adhere to any special conditions set by Council.

 The acquittal form is due within 12 months from the notification date and explains the outcomes of the project and how the funds were spent.
 It demonstrates that the funding has been used for the purpose for which it was provided, including a certified report of financial transactions and whether the project achieved its intended objectives.

 An incorporated not-for-profit organisation that accepts and manages the legal and financial responsibility of a grant on behalf of an unincorporated applicant.

-The dollar value to a project of non-cast contributions, e.g. office space, staff time or voluntary labour that would otherwise need to be paid for.
-The items or services must be essential to the project.
+The dollar value to a project of non-cash contributions, e.g. office space, staff time or voluntary labour that would otherwise need to be paid for.

 Letters of support